liuzuxin/OSRL/README.md

 python example/eval/eval_bcql.py --path path_to_model --eval_episodes 20
 ```
 It will load config file from `path_to_model/config.yaml` and model file from `path_to_model/checkpoints/model.pt`, run 20 episodes, and print the average normalized reward and cost.

+## Acknowledgement

+The framework design and most baseline implementations of OSRL are heavily inspired by the [CORL](https://github.com/tinkoff-ai/CORL) project, which is a great library for offline RL, and the [cleanrl](https://github.com/vwxyzjn/cleanrl) project, which targets online RL.
+So do check them out if you are interested!

 ## Contributing